spawnfest/continuum/README.md

 file names based on timestamps and other criteria ensure that processing directories in order maintains FIFO semantics.
 We can also track some details about attempted runs as a file moves through the system by appending flags to its name during a move.
+This flow doesn't require the use of file locks.

 We have placed a layer of processes on top of on top of these low-level data structures to provide niceties like minimal fuss worker pools.
 Application code